 Project GOLD = Girls Owning their Lives and Dreams.

 Project GOLD brought the legal and provider community together around the issue of child sex trafficking in 2007, and has been a leader nationally on the issue.
-The Project GOLD Drop In Center uses a strengths- based, survivor-advised approach to provide health, social and legal services linkages, mental health support and educational enrichment to sexually exploited girls, ages 11-18.
-Kristi House partners with the Survivors’ Pathway and Ark of Freedom organizations with the help of funding by the U.S. Department of Justice to provide outreach and services to LGBTQ youth overcoming sex trafficking.
+The Project GOLD Drop In Center uses a strengths-based, survivor-led approach to provide health, social and legal services linkages, mental health support and educational enrichment to sexually exploited girls.
+Kristi House partners with Survivors’ Pathway with the help of funding by the Office on Trafficking in Persons (OTIP) within the U.S. Department of Health and Human Services, Administration for Children and Families to provide outreach and services to LGBTQ youth overcoming sex trafficking, see more about Project TEAM here.

 Project GOLD Bridges to the Future is addressing this vital component with one-to-one counseling, educational and vocational support and connections in the community to identify strengths, forge linkages and routes out of trafficking.